NicoB-UOL/TopicFunder/README.md

 ## Usage
 This section is under development.

 In order to extract information about persons and subsequently projects three steps are necessary.
-     -
+1. Find the ID of the researcher
+   * this is done by entering the name of the person in question into
+   * `findeR` or `fasteR`